Extreme cold, travel chaos: Woes from deadly storm continue

 Two people died in their suburban Cheektowaga, New York, homes Friday when emergency crews could not reach them in time to treat their medical conditions.
 Erie County Executive Mark Poloncarz said 10 more people died there during the storm, including six in Buffalo, and warned there may be more dead.

 “Some were found in cars, some were found on the street in snowbanks,” Poloncarz said.
-“We know there are people who have been stuck in cars for more than 2 days.”
+“We know there are people who have been stuck in cars for more than two days.”

 Freezing conditions and power outages had Buffalonians scrambling to get to anywhere with heat amid what Hochul called the longest sustained blizzard conditions ever in the city.
 But with streets under a thick blanket of white, that wasn’t an option for people like Jeremy Manahan, who charged his phone in his parked car after almost 29 hours without electricity.